-International Foreign exchange is unfamiliar terrain for all retail traders, though foreign exchange market is the biggest expanded financial market in the world.
-Till the time, internet trading became popular, Forex was earlier the only path of large and big financial institutions, companies hedging funds, and multinational companies.
-Now, time has changed.
+International Foreign exchange is unfamiliar terrain for all retail traders, though the foreign exchange market is the biggest expanded financial market in the world.
+Until the time internet trading became popular, Forex was earlier the only path of large and big financial institutions, companies hedging funds, and multinational companies.
+Now, the time has changed.
 Nowadays, individual and private investors are hungry for taking all the data and information about forex.
-Whether you need a fresher course based on currency trading or you are a forex novice, here, we have answers for some of the most asked questions that are concerning with the foreign exchange market.
+Whether you need a fresher course based on currency trading or you are a forex novice, here, we have answers for some of the most asked questions that are concerning the foreign exchange market.

-If we technical speak about it, we do not buy or sell anything in the forex market like in the stock market.
-Actually, all transactions take place on computer on market prices.
+If we technically speak about it, we do not buy or sell anything in the forex market like in the stock market.
+Actually, all transactions take place on computers at market prices.
 Physical transactions do not take place in the forex market.
 All the transactions in the forex market are speculative.